1. What is the average salary of a Software Engineering Director?

 5. What are the responsibilities of Software Engineering Director?

-Software Engineering Director directs and oversees the software engineering function in developing, releasing, and maintaining software applications/operating systems according to business needs.
+Directs and oversees the software engineering function in developing, releasing, and maintaining software applications/operating systems according to business needs.
 Establishes policies and procedures that produce high-quality software product and service.
-Being a Software Engineering Director requires a bachelor's degree.
+Requires a bachelor's degree.
 Typically reports to top management.
-The Software Engineering Director manages a departmental sub-function within a broader departmental function.
+Manages a departmental sub-function within a broader departmental function.
 Creates functional strategies and specific objectives for the sub-function and develops budgets/policies/procedures to support the functional infrastructure.
 Deep knowledge of the managed sub-function and solid knowledge of the overall departmental function.
-To be a Software Engineering Director typically requires 5+ years of managerial experience.
+Typically requires 5+ years of managerial experience.

 6. What are the skills of Software Engineering Director